 While the core muscle group of the body is used to support many exercises, it is important to train this part of the body in isolation to strengthen and prevent injury, particularly to the lower back.

 The following list includes exercises that involve the four layers of the abdominal wall – the transverse abdominus, internal and external obliques, and the rectus abdominus.
 The exercises involve trunk flexion, side flexion, and trunk rotation, initiating the exercises from both the upper body and lower body.

 2. Reverse Crunch

 5. Russian Twist

 We hope this article has given you some inspiration for isolation exercises to try for any muscle group you feel needs strengthening in your training.
 Let us know your favorite isolation exercises in the comments below!

 What are isolation exercises?

 As the name suggests, these exercises isolate singular muscle groups to focus the tension in that area.
-For example, leg extensions will isolate the quads, as opposed to a squat, which will recruit the quads, but also utilize the gluten, hamstrings, and other stabilizing muscles to perform the range of motion.
+For example, leg extensions will isolate the quads, as opposed to a squat, which will recruit the quads, but also utilize the glutes, hamstrings, and other stabilizing muscles to perform the range of motion.

 Do isolation exercises work?